GaloisInc/crucible/doc/tutorial/tutorial.md

     :cd      set the current working directory

-As an example of the sort of interactive use that the REPL allows, consider the file `code/NQueens.cry`, which provides an Cryptol specification of the problem of placing a specific number of queens on a chess board in such a way that none of them threaten any of the others.
+As an example of the sort of interactive use that the REPL allows, consider the file `code/NQueens.cry`, which provides a Cryptol specification of the problem of placing a specific number of queens on a chess board in such a way that none of them threaten any of the others.